Management of Nausea and Vomiting

 Several NK1 receptor antagonists have been synthesized and used both preclinically and in clinical trials in patients receiving cancer chemotherapy.
 Results indicate that these agents are effective against a broad range of causes of emesis, particularly delayed emesis.
 The oral agent aprepitant and its intravenous prodrug fosaprepitant have been approved for clinical use.
-Clinical trials of netupitant and rolapitant are also in progress, with results from a large phase III trial of netupitant reported in early 2014.
+Clinical trials of netupitant and rolapitant have recently been completed.
+Phase III clinical trials of netupitant and rolapitant have been reported in 2014.

-Sidebar: In a recent large randomized, double-blind, parallel-group study, Hesketh et al assessed the efficacy and safety of NEPA, a new fixed-dose oral combination of the NK-1 antagonist netupitant and the 5-HT3RA palonosetron, for prevention of chemotherapy-induced nausea and vomiting following highly emetogenic chemotherapy.
+Sidebar: In a recent large randomized, double-blind, parallel-group study, Hesketh et al assessed the efficacy and safety of NEPA, a new fixed-dose oral combination of the NK1 antagonist netupitant and the 5-hydroxytryptamine receptor antagonist (5-HT3RA) palonosetron, for prevention of chemotherapy-induced nausea and vomiting (CINV) following highly emetogenic chemotherapy.
 The aim of the study was to determine the appropriate clinical dose of netupitant to combine with palonosetron for evaluation in a phase III NEPA program.
 A total of 694 chemotherapy-naive patients undergoing cisplatin-based chemotherapy for solid tumors were randomized to three different oral doses of netupitant (100, 200, and 300 mg) plus 0.50 mg palonosetron, or to oral palonosetron at 0.50 mg, all given on day 1.
 A standard regimen of 3-day aprepitant plus IV ondansetron at 32 mg was included as an exploratory arm.
 All patients received oral dexamethasone on days 1–4.
-The primary efficacy end point was complete response (CR; no emesis, no rescue medication) during the overall phase (0–120 hours).
+The primary efficacy endpoint was complete response (CR; no emesis, no rescue medication) during the overall phase (0–120 hours).

-At each dose, CINV prevention with NEPA was superior to palonosetron following highly emetogenic chemotherapy (87.4%, 87.6%, and 89.6% CR for NEPA100, NEPA200, and NEPA300, respectively, vs 76.5% CR with palonosetron; P < .05); however, NEPA300 had an advantage over lower doses for all efficacy endpoints.
-The combination of NEPA was well tolerated, with a safety profile (eg, percentage of patients developing echocardiogram changes) similar to that of palonosetron and the combination of aprepritant plus ondansetron (Hesketh PJ et al: Ann Oncol, first published online March 7, 2014; updated June 26, 2014).
+At each dose, prevention of CINV with NEPA was superior to that with palonosetron following highly emetogenic chemotherapy (87.4%, 87.6%, and 89.6% CR for NEPA100, NEPA200, and NEPA300, respectively, vs 76.5% CR with palonosetron; P < .05); however, NEPA300 had an advantage over lower doses for all efficacy endpoints.
+The combination of NEPA was well tolerated, with a safety profile (eg, percentage of patients developing echocardiogram changes) similar to that of palonosetron and the combination of aprepritant plus ondansetron (Hesketh PJ et al: Ann Oncol 25:1340–1346, 2014).